MaxContact Strengthens AI Capabilities with Acquisition of Conversational AI Firm

 Reduce average handling time (AHT): Customers want quick and efficient resolutions over the phone.
 Speech analytics software can give you powerful insights that help you design better scripts to reduce AHT and cut costs.

-One solution to the problem of reticent customers is speech analytics.
+One solution to the problem of reticent customers is conversation analytics software.
 You’ve probably come across hype around speech analytics before – the technology has been around for nearly two decades.
 The difference today is that it actually works.

 The industry certainly seems to think so too.
 One recent study estimated that the market for speech analytics will grow at a CAGR of 22.14% over the next five years.
 And we believe its popularity is entirely justified.